nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **<ins>When in the inspect window**

 Sorts all deliveries in the delivery list of a contact by the specified attribute, from lowest to highest.

+Archived deliveries will be sorted separately from unarchived deliveries, and appear at the bottom of the delivery list.

 Format `asort by/ ATTRIBUTE`